EdWordy/Folio-Text-Editor/README.md

 #### 3 EXTRA

-1 [PASS] TEXT PARSING ENGINE: A text parsing engine for advanced text features
+1 [X] TEXT PARSING ENGINE: A text parsing engine for advanced text features

-2 [PASS] LOG FILE: A logging file, for fine-grain debugging
+2 [X] LOG FILE: A logging file, for fine-grain debugging

 [^1]: Visual Studio is property of Microsoft Corporation.